scala-android/android-sdk-plugin/README.md

    platformTarget := "android-24"
    ```

-   The Android Developer pages provides a [list of applicable version codes](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).
+   The Android Developer pages provide a [list of applicable version codes](https://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).

 7. Now you will be able to run SBT, some available commands in sbt are:
    * `compile`
-     * Compiles all the sources in the project, java and scala
+     * Compiles all the sources in the project, java, and scala
      * Compile output is automatically processed through proguard if there
        are any Scala sources, otherwise; it can be enabled manually.
    * `android:package-release`